ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 In practice, however, it is implemented using a dynamic array that represents a complete binary tree.

-When describing heap operations, we will usually explain them in terms of tree operations, since this makes the behavior of the algorithms easier to understand conceptually.
+When describing heap operations, we will usually explain them in terms of tree operations, since this makes the behaviour of the algorithms easier to understand conceptually.
 Nevertheless, it is important to remember that in an actual implementation these operations are carried out using array indices and array updates, rather than explicit tree pointers.